 When it comes to dining out, my tastes and appetites are unsophisticated and modest.
 I’m more of an atmosphere person.
 Usually, if I like the place, I’ll like the food.
-I’m partial to a place that is casual, but with a menu that goes beyond quotidian plate lunch fare and bar food.
-Places that allow diners to bring their beverages of choice appeal to me most, and there are a few in Honolulu that I get to at least a couple of times a year.
+I’m partial to a casual place, but with a menu that goes beyond quotidian plate lunch fare and bar food.
+Places that allow diners to bring their beverages of choice appeal to me most, and there are a few BYOB restaurants in Honolulu that I get to at least a couple of times a year.

 Usually full with local families and groups of friends, these places are smallish and on busy nights involve a bit of a wait for a table.
 At all of these places, though, the wait is worth it.
 I’m certainly not a food critic.
 These are just some places I’d send out-of-town family and friends with confidence that they’ll enjoy them, making me look like I know what I’m talking about.

 Located just outside of Waikiki on Kapahulu Avenue, Irifune is within walking distance of most Waikiki hotels.
 It seats 20-25 people and is open for lunch and dinner most days, and the quality of the Japanese food it serves keeps business steady.
 Breaded tofu and gyoza are perfect starters.
 I usually go for the sashimi/tempura dinner, but if I’m feeling plucky, I’ll go to work on their signature Garlic Crab dinner.
 At any rate, there are a variety of seafood, chicken, and vegetable combos and curries on offer, and nothing on the menu is over $15 (although fresh ahi tuna comes at market price).